 The client should be modified to catch the new exceptions of the mxODBC Connect Client API, such as loss of network connection.
 However, this is only required, if you need advanced connection handling and automatic fail-over.
+6. Differences between mxODBC and mxODBC Connect

-6.2.3 Converter Functions
+6.2.4 Converter Functions